waynedsz/sandwich_shop/worksheet2.md

     You can comment a line in VS Code by selecting it with your mouse and pressing **Ctrl + /** on Windows or **⌘ + /** on macOS.

     Let's also clear out the default `MyApp` class and other related classes from the app.
-    Delete everything aside from the import statement and the `main()` function.
+    Delete everything except for the import statement and the `main()` function.
     Your `lib/main.dart` file should now look like this:

     ```dart
     import 'package:flutter/material.dart';

     void main() {}
     ```